 In the years that followed Artifact, Forsythe created groundbreaking works for Ballett Frankfurt, where he was artistic director for 20 years.
 While his classically oriented ballets were in demand at leading ballet companies all over the world, Forsythe’s work with his own company gradually shifted towards a more hybrid form of dance theatre.
 Many of these unique investigations were based exclusively on the artists upon whom they were created and were not to be reproduced by any other companies.

 Back to ballet

-His preference for experiment was continued with The Forsythe Company, a smaller company set up by Forsythe in 2004, after Ballett Frankfurt folded.
-In 2015, he handed the company over to Jacopo Godani and returned to the United States, after living in Germany for 42 years.
-Since then, he has been preoccupied with another passion – creating architectonic and performance installations – and his interest in classical ballet has been rekindled.
-As a freelance choreographer, he has recently created new ballets for Ballet de l’Opéra national de Paris (including Blake Works I, which will have its Dutch premiere in Forsythe), as well as for English National Ballet and Boston Ballet.
+After the closure of Ballet Frankfurt, his novel investigations continued with the more compact The Forsythe Company from 2005 until 2015.
+Since then, his interest in classical ballet has been rekindled.
+As a freelance choreographer, he has recently created new ballets for Ballet de l’Opéra national de Paris (including Blake Works I, which will have its Dutch premiere in Forsythe), as well as for English National Ballet, Boston Ballet and the Balletto del Teatro alla Scala in Milano.
 The American ‘boy wonder’ may have reached the age of 73, but his creations continue to challenge dancers, amaze audiences and inspire new generations of choreographers.

 - Forysthe will be performed at Dutch National Ballet from 10 to 27 June 2023